 - Minimal feedback

-I have decided that I am going to use an unregulated power supply, except for the regulation is provided by the mains transformers – so no active regulation.
-A few of the DIY guys are championing gainclones with regulated supplies, but my thinking on not going down this path is that the LM3886 and LM4780, by design, have extremely good rejection of PSU ripple and noise – so good in fact that many people choose to use just 1500uF of C per rail, right at the chip with no other ripple filtering.
-From the spec sheet, the rejection is 100 – 120dB per rail, and 110dB common mode rejection which is amazing really.
+I plan to use an unregulated power supply.
+A few of the DIY guys champion gainclones with regulated supplies.
+My thinking is that the LM3886 and LM4780, by design, have extremely good rejection of PSU ripple and noise.
+It’s so good in fact that many people choose to use just 1500uF of C per rail, right at the chip with no other ripple filtering.
+From the spec sheet, the rejection is 100 – 120dB per rail, and 110dB common mode rejection which is amazing.

 I’m going one better and keeping the 1500uF of C per rail at the chips, but backing that up with 22000uF per rail further back.
-All caps will be bypassed with 0.1uF film caps.
-Having caps so close to the chip should provide extremely low power supply source impedance, and the main reservoir is still sitting at a very low impedance just a little further back.
-This large energy storage should help to maximise impulse performance and the amplifiers ability to drive low impedance loads like my Yamaha NS1000s.
+I will bypass these with 0.1uF film caps.
+Having large caps close to the chip should provide extremely low power supply source impedance.
+The large main reservoir will provide energy storage for good transient ability, helping to maximise impulse performance and the amplifier’s ability to drive low impedance loads.

-I see no point in regulation of the power supplies here as any noise and ripple will be rejected by the chip and there will not be much noise and ripple anyway.
-I didn’t want to raise power supply Z by introducing regulators and the transformers won’t be loaded up significantly, so the rail voltages should therefore never sag by much.
-Hopefully there will not be any/much modulation of rails by signals present at the output – this could be the limitation of the unregulated pathway.
+I see no point in regulating the power supplies, as any noise and ripple will be rejected by the chip and there won’t be much anyway.
+I didn’t want to raise power supply Z by introducing regulators and the transformers won’t be loaded up significantly, so the rail voltages should never sag much.

 I’m going to pay close attention to ground and signal returns as I’ve done with the first amp.
 I’m also not going to cannibalise the first amp as I thought I might – that way I keep it as a fully functioning unit and can do comparisons etc. I was going to re-use the PSU boards and filters, but that just leaves me with a bunch of non-functioning crap!
 This way I will have two complete amps.